DanielBMarkham/Info-Ops/manuscript/chapter13.md

 ![Adding in our Domain Model connections](images/ict-dm.png)

-Note that we've separated the note-taking from the drawing.
-If you like drawing things out, you can do that.
-I like modeling as a group and that's the way I work.
-But you still write the notes down the same way.
+We've separated the note-taking from the drawing.
+If you like drawing things out, you can always do that.
+I like modeling and sketching as a group and that's the way I work.
+It's fun and fast.
+But I still write the notes down the same way.

-Then if you want some output, like story cards, reports, or diagrams?
+If you want some output, like story cards, reports, or diagrams?
 That's just another output in the tool-chain.
-Because everything is tagged, and because we know how to handle the tags, we can connect up various tools in a chain to collect and disseminate information.
+There could be dozens or hundreds of different outputs.
+Because everything is tagged, and because we know how to handle the tags, we can connect up various tools in a chain to collect and disseminate analysis-related information.

 ![Now that we've added Has A relationships, we can automatically create a domain model](images/ict-dm2.png)

 Perhaps there's a stream of data the team wants to capture that needs to be used as input to future conversations around the analysis model.
 Great.
-Take the model -- as detailed or vague as you've made it -- and associate the information you'd like to view later on during Model Synchronization.
+Take the model -- as detailed or vague as you've made it -- and stick in the information you'd like to view later on during Model Synchronization.

 ![Now when we generate information about how well our shared mental model reflects reality, we can tag it with where it goes in the model](images/data-gathering-sample.png)

-The rest of this section will consist of downloading, installing, and using the tool, then walking through examples with small teams.
-Then we'll begin scaling up and creating a pipeline to handle things like bug reports and user interviews.
+The rest of this section we will download, install, and use the tool, then we'll walk through examples with small teams.
+Scaling up we'll also start creating a information pipeline to handle things like bug reports, user interviews, field notes, statistical process control data, and more.